dboissier/mongo4idea/README.md

 * Neko team, my first beta testers ;)
 * All users of this plugin who sent me valuable suggestions.
 * My wife and my daughter who support me to have fun in software development and also remind me my husband/father duty ;).

+### Last Developer notes

+#### Why could the document be edited directly in the tree result?

+After making some tries, many issues were found:
+* Sometimes, projection can be used in the query.
+Edition requires having the object **id** to send the updated value to the mongo server and have all Mongo object content.
+* When the user updates a value, it was sent directely to the server.
+It is not convenient and does not handle misstyping.
+The user would like to update a set of key value.

+So, I decided to make a specific GUI for it:
+* Easier to make and test
+* Component non coupled with the result tree.
+* The user has the full control on the update/save operations

+### The plugin does not work.
+I have `ClassNotFoundDefException`

+Some bugs were reported when installing the SNAPSHOT version of the plugin.
+Mainly some `ClassNotFoundDefException`.
+This could happen whenever you have a previous version of the plugin already installed in the IDE.
+To fix it, the steps should be as follow:
+* Locate the IDE working directory.
+For WebStorm, it is `.WebStorm` and for Intellij, it is `.IntelliJIdea`
+* In it, remove the snapshot and the stable versions from `<working_dir>/config/plugins`
+* Download again the right version for your target IDE
+* Deflate the archive in the same folder
+* You should have one instance of the plugin: `<working_dir>/config/plugins/mongo4idea-0.X.Y-SNAPSHOT`

+Restart your IDE and it should be ok :).